 - The actual amount of CTS awarded, and therefore the financial impact on our income, can be calculated by multiplying the number of Band D properties by the Band D council tax charge. - This can be calculated as a total figure, or for individual Preceptors by multiplying by their own band D council tax charge.
-These figures for the current year 2023/2024 are shown below.
+These figures for the current year 2023/2024, reflecting the maximum level of support being set at 84% for non-protected groups, are shown below.